 For the lucky few who manage to claw their way to the top, there sits the coveted grand prize — law firm partnership!

 For the majority who are not so lucky, an uncertain future awaits...

 Unapologetically honest and painfully relatable to lawyers everywhere, #BigLawFail transforms the daily drudgery of lawyering into a snarky, laugh-out-loud commentary on law firm life.

 About Cary Chu

 Cary Chu is a Wall Street lawyer-turned-cartoonist and creator of #BigLawFail Comics.
-Before disappointing every Asian parent on the planet by quitting law, Cary spent seven years toiling away in the New York office of a top international law firm where she represented financial institutions and multinational corporations in securities, regulatory enforcement, and other complex litigation.
-Nowadays, in lieu of racking up billable hours 24/7, Cary spends the bulk of her time and brainpower poking fun at the many absurdities of working in a law firm.
+Before shocking every Asian parent on the planet by quitting law to be an artist, Cary spent seven years toiling away in the New York office of a top international law firm where she represented financial institutions and multinational corporations in securities, regulatory enforcement, and other complex litigation.
+Nowadays, instead of racking up billable hours 24/7, Cary spends the bulk of her time poking fun at the many absurdities of working in a law firm.